 When you switch to a Multi-company simPRO build, a simPRO staff member switches on the feature collections you choose to share between companies.
 This sharing applies to all features within the collection, so if there is one feature that you do not wish to share, you are not able to share any of the features within the collection.
 Information from the template company is always be copied when you create a new company.

 In addition, certain features are always shared in a Multi-company build, and others are never shared.
 See below for a full list of shared features.

 Your decision to share feature collections should be based on the need to achieve ongoing consistency between the different companies.
 This might be because they follow the same workflows, use the same cost structures, or share stock allocations from a central distribution centre.
 Do not be tempted to switch on sharing just because it is easier to set up—the template company is copied to any newly created companies, which can then be edited.
-Learn more in Multi-Company Setup.
+Learn more in How to Use Multi-Company.

 If you are uncertain whether one company has settings or information modified differently from other companies, it is better to not share.